proydakov/ihft/engine/README.md

 # ifth::engine

-This module contains an main function for *ihft* applications.
+This module contains a main function for *ihft* applications.

 ```
 namespace ihft::engine